Nike-Inc/wingtips/README.md

 <a name="servlet_filter_info"></a>
 #### Is your application running in a Servlet-based framework?

 If your application is running in a Servlet environment (e.g. Spring MVC, Jersey, raw Servlets, etc) then this entire lifecycle can be handled by a Servlet `Filter`.
-We've created one for you that's ready to drop in and go - see the [wingtips-servlet-api](wingtips-servlet-api/README.md) Wingtips plugin module library for details.
+We've created one for you that's ready to drop in and go - see the [wingtips-servlet-api](wingtips-servlet-api/README.md) Wingtips plugin module library for details if you're in a Servlet 3+ environment.
+For Servlet 2.x see [wingtips-old-servlet-api](wingtips-old-servlet-api/README.md).
 That plugin module is also a good resource to see how the code for a production-ready implementation of this library might look.

 <a name="try_with_resources_info"></a>
 ### Simplified Span Management using Java `try-with-resources` Statements